joelhawksley/identity/components/slides.md

 ^ Going to talk about that change in perspective

-^ How we took a template in the GitHub app
+^ How I took a template in the GitHub app

 ---